dcrapis/oceandao-wiki/Grant-Proposal-Template.md

 <u>IF: Improvements to OceanDAO, then:</u>
 - Any improved DAO tooling will be publicly available.
 Work is close collaboration with OceanDAO core team.

+If the project includes software:
+- Are there any mockups or designs to date?
+- An overview of the technology stack?

+If the project includes community engagement:
+- Running the campaign on social media for how many weeks?
+- Other?

 ## Project Deliverables - Roadmap